 W-2 Tax Forms

-Your 2013 W-2 form was mailed to your most current mailing address on file with Human Resources (typically your home address) in late January.
+Your 2014 W-2 form will be mailed to your most current mailing address on file with Human Resources (typically your home address) in late January.
 You can also view your W-2 on C2HR.
 The online W-2 has the same information as the mailed W-2.
 Please use C2HR to reprint your W-2.

 To reconcile your W-2, follow the directions below.
 You can also use an online W-2 Calculator.